wilsonehusin/caprice/README.md

 ### Basic

-Upon execution, `STDOUT` should have a report of the following:
+[TODO] Upon execution, `STDOUT` should have a report of the following:

 ```json
 {